How To Improve As Blood Death Knight — Battle for Azeroth (BfA) 8.1

 Cooldown planning also helps to avoid reactive cooldown usage.
 Most defensive cooldowns provide vastly reduced benefit as an emergency button, used when already at low health.
 The goal in cooldown usage is to activate your defensive cooldowns immediately before the first attack in a period of high damage, where the benefit will be maximized.

-3. Not Using External Cooldowns
+3. Using External Cooldowns

 Healers (and some other specializations) have access to powerful, targeted defensive cooldowns, which are normally referred to as external cooldowns or externals.
 You need to remain in communication with your healers and be ready to call for them to use their external cooldowns on you when necessary.
 These cooldowns can be incorporated into your cooldown plan discussed above as needed.
 Use an addon such as Exorsus Raid Tools keep track of external cooldowns available in your raid.

-4. Poor Death Strike Timing
+4. Proper Death Strike Timing

 The healing provided by Death Strike scales on damage recently taken, so landing your Death Strikes during a window of time immediately following large spikes of damage is key to effective use of your Runic Power.
 You should not be using Death Strike unless you are going to get the maximum benefit from the healing or because you need to dump Runic Power to avoid capping.